Worshipful Company of Fishmongers: History

+The medieval church forbade the consumption of meat on many days of the year for the purpose of fasting.
+The market hall shared with the butchers had space sufficient to hold seventy-one market stalls and twenty lesser areas for their trades.
+In comparison, "most other traders were limited to a single street".

-The Company’s regulation of the fish trade were formalised by the 1227 Royal Charter which “secured approval of their ordinances” and was further reinforced by the 1383 Charter from King Edward III which stipulated that “anyone wishing to sell fish were required to lodge with a Fishmonger during their stay in the City”.
-Although Lord Mayor John Comberton de Northampton (a Draper) persuaded the City Common Council to declare that the Fishmongers should no longer have the power to monopolise trade in fish, and this was reaffirmed by Parliament, a Royal Charter granted by Richard II in 1399 restored all privileges.
+This control was further reinforced by the 1364 Charter from King Edward III which stipulated that "anyone wishing to sell fish were required to lodge with a Fishmonger during their stay in the City".
+The fishmongers allied with other victuallers to maintain their monopoly, but were resisted by the "lesser trades" who suffered from the higher prices and whose candidate John Northampton became mayor in 1381 and ended the monopoly.
+However a Royal Charter granted by Richard II in 1399 restored all privileges.
 The same Charter states they should elect six Wardens annually, the number which continues to the present day.

-The most famous City fishmonger is Sir William Walworth, who, as Lord Mayor of London in 1381, helped bring the Peasants' Revolt to an end by stabbing the rebel Wat Tyler to death at Smithfield in the presence of King Richard II.
+The most famous City fishmonger is Sir William Walworth who, as Lord Mayor of London in 1381, helped bring the Peasants' Revolt to an end by stabbing the rebel Wat Tyler at Smithfield in the presence of King Richard II.

+In 1512 the fishmongers merged with the stockfish company.

 In the early 17th century, the Company was granted lands at Ballykelly and Banagher in modern-day Northern Ireland, by the Crown.
 It remained a major landowner there until the 20th century, and the villages contain some of the most interesting buildings erected in Ulster by the Plantation companies.

 In 1714, the Irish actor Thomas Doggett provided money to endow a boat race called Doggett's Coat and Badge Race in honour of the new king, George I of Hanover.
 The race was originally to be rowed annually on 1 August on the River Thames, by up to six young watermen per boat who were not to be out of their apprenticeship by more than twelve months.
 The prize for the champion oarsman is a fine red coat embellished with a large silver badge on one arm, depicting the White Horse of Hanover with the word 'liberty' underneath.
 Since Doggett's death, the Fishmongers' Company continues to organise this event each year, and it is now believed to be the world's longest continuously-running sporting event as well as being the longest boat race in the world – 4 miles, 5 furlongs (7,400 m).